 HTML

 The templates follow a Single Page Application (SPA) approach.
-This choice has been made in conjunction with the use of Jquery mobile for the appearance of the templates.
+This choice has been made in conjunction with the use of jquery mobile for the appearance of the templates.
 There are three main ‘pages’ in the template, the map, the list and the details page.
 Each of them is actually a ‘div’ element with the ‘data-role’ attribute set to ‘page’.
 For example, the markup for the map page looks like this:

 <!-- Home Page: Contains the Map -->